 When it comes to medieval dress, we can learn a lot from Jan Van Eyck’s paintings.
 When creating his masterpieces, he paid a lot of attention to clothing.
 Through his diplomatic contacts he would have had a broad knowledge of the various fabrics.
 He painted a wide variety of fabrics with a special eye for detail.
 He depicted the thin scarlet woollens, for which Ghent, Bruges and other Flemish cities were famous, in great detail.
 The figure of God in the central front panel of the Ghent Altarpiece is wearing this fabric.
 He imitated the silk fabrics of the cloths of honour behind the Deesis of the Ghent Altarpiece by making use of applied brocade.
 This was a relatively new and complex technique in the 15th century.
 Using tin moulds, Jan Van Eyck made gilded and painted reliefs which he then attached to the painting.
 Not only did he paint all the fabrics in a realistic manner, he also depicted the seams on the characters' clothing.
 So Jan Van Eyck was more than just a painter!

 Jan Van Eyck's talent went far beyond the perfection of oil painting and the depiction of clothes, he had an excellent eye for detail and represented even the smallest miniatures as realistic figures.
 In his Portrait of a Man, you can see stubble on the subject’s face, and you can also notice the stubble hairs and the imperfections on Joos Vijd’s face in the Ghent Altarpiece.
 A fun fact: the Portrait of a Man is supposedly a self-portrait of Jan Van Eyck.
 This not only tells us that men in the 15th century grew their beards like real hipsters, it also tells us the story of a man with an incredible eye for detail!
 All the objects in his paintings are therefore painted with the greatest accuracy.
-This testifies to the fact that the artist worked meticulously and studied everything up close before painting it on canvas!
+This testifies to the fact that the artist worked meticulously and studied everything up close before painting it on panels!

 The way in which Jan Van Eyck depicts light and shadow is phenomenal!
 He plays this trump card even on the smallest of paintings.
 The volume of the Virgin Mary’s hands on the central front panel the Ghent Altarpiece is shaped by the play of light and shadow.
 Jan Van Eyck brings the most static figures to life.
 He also paints reflections on his panels without any hesitation.
 Just think of the Arnolfini Portrait: if you look closely, you can see a mirror in the mirror behind the newlywed couple, showing their reflection and perhaps even Jan Van Eyck’s reflection!